This post is also available in: Nederlands

 1. Check if you need a Visa and/or insurance

-International house sitting means going abroad.
-To another country than where you live and to a country where you might need a visa.
+International house sitting means going abroad to another country than where you live and to a country where you might need a visa.
 For some countries you can only get a visa up to a certain amount of days or months, so always check if there is a Visa required.
-And if there is a visa required, if you can get one that will cover you for the full period a house sitter is needed.
+If there is a visa required, see if you can get one that will cover you for the full period a house sitter is needed.

 Going abroad also means that you need travel insurance and health insurance that covers your trip abroad.
 Especially check your health insurance when you go to the United States, as many insurances don’t cover this part of the world, or only when you pay an additional fee.